 By Nicole Miller

-Check back next week to read about my experience participating in the Gravity Girls clinic, and follow my summerlong downhill biking adventure at www.steamboat.com/nicole.
+Check back next week to read about the Captain of the Boat race, and follow my summerlong downhill biking adventure at www.steamboat.com/nicole.

-If you go: Private lessons in the Steamboat Bike Park cost $39 per person per hour plus the cost of a bike rental.
-For more information, go to http://bike.steamboat.com.
+If you go: A two-hour Progression Session lesson in the Steamboat Bike Park costs $49 without a bike rental and $89 with a bike rental.
+For more information, go to http://bike.steamboat.com

 Nicole Miller is the social media specialist at Steamboat Ski Area.